anemer-astro/Regime-Aware-Dual-Momentum-Allocator-RADM-/README.md

-# Regime-Aware Dual Momentum Allocator (RADM)
+# Regime-Aware Dual Momentum Allocator

-This project explores a **regime-aware alternative to the classic 60/40 portfolio**.
+This project explores why it is **dangerous to follow a static 60/40 portfolio** without regime awareness.
+High debt, persistent deficits, and inflationary cycles can erode real returns, even if nominal returns appear stable.

+To address this, the **Regime-Aware Dual Momentum (RADM) strategy** uses:
+- **Real yield regimes** (positive vs negative) combined with **volatility signals** (VIX thresholds).
+- **Simple momentum-based asset selection** from user-defined pools.
+- **Equal weight allocation** with cash anchoring for stability and volatility targeting.

+The goal is not complexity, but **robustness**: a framework that adapts allocations depending on whether the regime favors growth or protection.
 ---

 ## Why not 60/40?